joshua-9402/cpet-140-final-project/README.md

 - Functions / Methods:
   - lowerCamelCase (e.g., `createDatabase`, `switchToUI`).
-  - Prefixes: verb indicating action (get, set, create, load, save, open, close etc.).
+  - Prefixes: verb indicating action
+    - Example:
+      - get - fetching a file or a variable in a specific location
+      - set -
+      - create -
+      - load - loading a file / variable in the application's memory
+      - save -
+      - open -
+      - close -
   - Suffixes: use clear, descriptive suffixes that indicate the operation's target or context (for example, use `Database` for functions that perform database operations).
   - Exemptions: `main()` function.
   - Examples: